 The Best Beaches In Rio de Janeiro

 Clockwise from Top Left: Crowded Ipanema Beach, Relaxing With A Cold Coconut, Playa Prainha, Ipanema Looking Back At Two Brothers Mountain.

-You really can’t go wrong with any of the beaches in Rio.
+You really can’t go wrong with any of the beaches in Rio de Janeiro.
 Ipanema was our beach of choice as it was within walking distance of our house.
-Other favorite options included Copacabana, Barra de Tijuca and Praia Vermelha.
-For a lesser known and slightly more secluded beach, Praihna was our favorite.
+We loved lazing away on the flawless golden sand beach, going for jogs on the boardwalk, and sipping caipirinhas from the beach vendors and then enjoying a sunset.
+Other favorite beaches in Rio de Janeiro included the iconic Copacabana, Barra de Tijuca, and Praia Vermelha.

 Clockwise from Top Left: Tijuca Mountain, View Of Copacabana From Urca, Sugar Loaf Mountain, Christ The Redeemer Statue.

 We have yet to visit a city that has as many natural scenic views as Rio.
 Pick any one of the mountains for a bird’s eye view of the surrounding city landscape.
-Sugar Loaf Mountain and Christ the Redeemer are the two most iconic spots and certainly worth a visit.
+Sugar Loaf Mountain and Christ the Redeemer are two of the most iconic Rio de Janeiro attractions and undoubtedly worth a visit.
 Tijuca National Park is home to the cities highest point.
 Two Brothers Mountain is our favorite view, hands down.
 You can see all of them in our post In Search Of The Best View In Rio De Janeiro.